 Figure 1: The Hôtel de Sully as it looks today.

-The Hôtel de Sully is a hôtel particulier, or private mansion, in the Louis XIII style.
+Louis XIII style.
 It is located in the Marais district at 62 rue Saint-Antoine.
 The Marais was a fashionable district where the rich and famous were building new residences.
 It was home to the Place Royale (now the Place de Vosges).
 This was a newly built set of luxury apartment buildings around a central park.
 Prior to his construction of the Palais Royale, Richelieu maintained an apartment in the Place Royale.
 The Duke chose to build his new Paris residence in this fashionable neighborhood to give access to the Place Royale and to L'Arsenal.

 Figure 2: Hotel with entrance from the rue Saint Antoine.
 (North is towards the top.)